The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

 In this section, we evaluate the trace criterion by using spherical data of varying dimensions.
 The observations in such spherical data (or hypersphere) are uniformly distributed.
 We use scoring to evaluate the quality of the data description that is obtained using the trace criterion bandwidth value.
-The scoring data set consists of 50\% \emph{inlier} observations, which are uniformly distributed inside the training sphere and 50\% of \emph{outlier} observations, which are uniformly distributed outside the sphere.
+The scoring data set consists of 50\% \emph{inlier} observations, which are uniformly distributed inside the training sphere and 50\% \emph{outlier} observations, which are uniformly distributed outside the sphere.
 The points outside the sphere lie in a narrow annular ring, just outside the sphere.
 Figure \ref{fig:hyperspheres} illustrates two variables in the training and scoring data.
 The rationale behind creating such scoring data set is that if the bandwidth value is good, then the data description that is obtained using such a value should be able to discriminate between observations that are inside and observations that are just outside the sphere.
 We varied the hypershpere dimension from 5 to 40 in increments of 5.
-For each dimension, 50 sets of training and scoring data sets were simulated.
+For each dimension, 25 sets of training and scoring data sets were simulated.
 We computed the $F_1$ measure for each data set to determine the quality of data description.
-Figure \ref{fig:sphere_boxwhisker} shows a box-and-whiskers plot of the $F_1$ measure for various values of data dimension.
-The $F_1$ measure decreases as the number of variables (the data dimension) increases from 5 to 40.
-The $F_1$ measure is consistently above 0.9 for all simulated data sets across different dimensions, the $F_1$ measure value dropped rapidly with the increase in the hypersphere dimension for the modified mean criterion.
-This observation confirms that a bandwidth value that is obtained using the trace criterion provides a much better-quality data description than the modified mean criterion provides.
+The width of the annular region was half the radius of the sphere.